rccyx/vault-mcp/README.md

 - HashiCorp Vault 1.9+ with the KV secrets engine (v2) enabled on the paths you plan to manage.
 - A Vault token that starts with `hvs.` and grants the capabilities you need (read, create, update, delete and/or sudo for policy work).
-- Docker 24+, or a local runtime with Bun 1.1+ (or Node.js 18+) if you prefer running from source.
+- Docker 24+.
 - Network access from the machine running the MCP server to your Vault cluster.

 ## Getting Started

 ### Cursor

-Your'e most likely going to use this in cursor, just paste this snippet under `~/.cursor/mcp.json`
+You're most likely going to use this in Cursor.
+Paste this under `~/.cursor/mcp.json`:

 ```json
 {